Happy gut, happy body. If you want a balanced gut, the first place to start is with the food you eat.

 So, the answer is, it depends.
 If you are not adding in extra sugar, then yes, homemade Kombucha is keto-friendly.
 If you are adding extra sugar, then no, it is not.

 Need more proof?
 Check out my YouTube channel where I tested the blood sugar response of kombucha on myself.
 The results may surprise you.

-Ok, now that you know why drinking kombucha is awesome, let’s get into how we make it.
+Ok, now that you know why drinking your own kombucha is awesome, let’s get into how we make it.
 It’s so simple it’s stupid.
-All you need is tea, sugar, a SCOBY, and starter kombucha.
+All you need is sweet tea, sugar, a SCOBY, and a starter kombucha.

 Let’s simplify this.

-You can easily fall down the rabbit hole of “how to make kombucha” on YouTube of kombucha considers talking hours about the fine art of fermenting tea, but who has time for all of that?
+You can easily fall down the rabbit hole of “how to make kombucha” on YouTube of kombucha considers taking hours about the fine art of fermenting sweet tea, but who has time for all of that?

-It’s pretty easy; you make tea, add sugar, add the SCOBY and kombucha starter and let it sit.
+It’s pretty easy; you make sweet tea, add sugar, add the SCOBY and kombucha starter, and let it sit.
 Then, if you want it flavored and extra fizzy, you flavor it, pour it into bottles and let it sit some more.
 That is all.

 Let’s break it down.